sykhangdha/wp-mangareader-plugin/README.md

 # ShortCode
 The reader, when activated, will add a custom_field named "image_links".
 Add image links(one image link per line) and the reader will detect all images inside the field.
 [<img src="http://i.epvpimg.com/t1RIcab.png">]
+Note: if you want an option to use upload images from a wordpress gallery you can modify the manga-reader.php and manga-reader.js files to do this.
+Since the site uses external hosts to grab image links this function is not included in this reader plugin.
+But you are free to modify this plugin however you want!

 # Functions
   * Select between Paged/List View